moonkie

 1. Which Illnesses Are the Most Common in Newborns?

-Newborns are particularly susceptible to common illnesses because they do not have a mature immune system until around three months old (source).
+Newborns are particularly susceptible to common illnesses because they do not have a fully developed immune system until around 3 months old (source).
 They can catch just about anything you can, and plenty of things that are mere inconveniences to an adult's immune system could be overwhelming to a newborn's.

 This list can be impossibly long, so here are a few of the most common illnesses and infections to watch out for (and the ones you will hear the most about):